 The Greenway may be accessed from:

-- Jasmine Street (entrance between Citrona Drive and Fletcher Avenue on Jasmine)
+Jasmine Street - two entrances (between Citrona Drive and Fletcher Avenue on Jasmine)

-Parking is available in the Atlantic Recreation Center parking lot and along the right-of-way on Jasmine Street; and behind the Residence Inn on Sadler Road.
+Parking is available in the Atlantic Recreation Center parking lot; along the right-of-way on Jasmine Street; and behind the Residence Inn on Sadler Road.